 A commercial driver who fails an intoxication test with an alcohol concentration level of .08 while operating any other type of motor vehicle can receive a disqualification of their commercial driving privileges for a one-year period.

 CDL Disqualification After a DWI Conviction in Dallas

 If a commercial driver is convicted of a DWI-related offense, they can receive both a criminal and an administrative license suspension or disqualification.
 According to Tex.
 Transp.
-Code Ann. § 522.081, a commercial driver’s first DWI conviction can result in a disqualification from operating a commercial vehicle for one year.
-If the offense involved transporting hazardous material, the disqualification can increase to a three year period.
+Code Ann. § 522.081, a commercial driver’s first DWI conviction can result in disqualification from operating a commercial vehicle for one year.
+If the offense involved transporting hazardous material, the disqualification can increase to a three-year period.

 An individual can receive a lifetime commercial driving disqualification if they are convicted of a combination of any two or more of the following offenses on separate occasions: